 Yerba mate is in fact an herb with caffeine.
 I’ve seen a lot of people refer to Yerba mate as an herbal tea though which can be very problematic.
 You don’t want someone drinking this thinking it’s a normal ‘herbal’ tea and drinking it before bed.

-It also has way more caffeine than any camelia Sinensis tea.
-It’s very close to the caffeine levels of coffee.
+It also has way more caffeine than any Camelia Sinensis tea.
+In fact, it’s very close to the caffeine levels of coffee.

 Camelia Sinensis tea (like black tea) has 26 mg or less of caffeine in one cup.
-Yerba mate, on the other hand, has 85 mg!
-Coffee is only 100 mg of caffeine per cup!
+Yerba mate, on the other hand, has 85 mg of caffeine, and coffee is only 100 mg of caffeine per cup!

 This makes Yerba mate a happy medium if you need more than a cup of tea, but don’t want the spike of energy from coffee.